Cirkit Designer Logo

 A3: Yes, the charger includes overcharge protection, so it is safe to leave the battery connected.

-A4: Yes, as long as the solar panel provides a stable voltage within the 4.5V to 6V range.
+A4: Yes, as long as the solar panel provides a stable output voltage within the 4.5V to 6V range.